ulfaslak/schema-agent/README.md

 Practical, robust structured generation for LLMs using Pydantic schemas.
 Provide a schema, a prompt, and a model; get back a validated `BaseModel` instance with automatic retries when validation fails.

+*Note: This is minimalist experimental package, and it does nearly the same as [Instructor](https://github.com/567-labs/instructor), with some slight differences in implementation design.
+However, if you need this for production, I recommend using Instructor.*

 ## Features

 - Schema-first: define your output as a Pydantic model